flux-capacitor-io/flux-capacitor-io.github.io/README.md

 have to hire some cloud infrastructure engineers to deal with all these concerns before being able to launch your product.

-What if your could send queries and commands completely indirect, and without exposed endpoint?
+What if you could send queries and commands completely indirect, and without exposed endpoint?
 The above mentioned infrastructure would not be needed.
 An application would simply post a query into a single place, and receive the answer from that place, without having any technical dependency on any of the applications that answered.
 It would not known anything about "how" the question ends up in the right place, or "how" the answer is linked back to the application.
 The